Alcohol and Drug Free Campus

 Contagious diseases spread from person to person through casual contact or respiratory droplets, which may lead to an epidemic or pandemic situation and threaten the health of the campus community.
 These diseases include but are not limited to:

 - tuberculosis (TB)

 - measles or German measles (rubella)

 - chicken pox

-Persons who know or have reason to believe they are infected with a contagious disease should seek advice from a medical professional and must follow the directions of local health authorities to prevent the spread of a contagious disease.
+Seek advice from a medical professional if you know or have reason to believe you are infected with a contagious disease.
+You follow the directions of local health authorities to prevent the spread of a contagious disease.
 Students who know or suspect they are infected with a contagious disease must notify the vice president for student services.
 All medical information is confidential.

 Students are expected to comply with federal copyright law, which protects the rights of the owner of creative materials, including print materials, music, recordings, films, art, software, and digital and internet materials.
 Materials do not need to have the copyright mark to be protected.
 Copyrighted materials may not be published, reproduced, performed, or displayed without permission of the owner of the material.
 Limited use is allowed without permission under the fair use clause of the Copyright Act of 1976, 17 U.S.C. §107.
 See the Using Protected Copyright Works Policy.

-Casper College works to ensure the security of sensitive information to include limiting access of information to authorized employees, moitoring technology systems for security, and educating students and employees on being active stewards of senitive information.
-Casper College encourages employees and studens to be cautious sharing their personal information.
+Casper College works to ensure the security of sensitive information to include limiting access of information to authorized employees, monitoring technology systems for security, and educating students and employees on being active stewards of sensitive information.
+Casper College encourages employees and students to be cautious about sharing their personal information.

 Any use of a drone on campus must be preapproved.
 Submit requests to the campus security director in person or at 307-268-2672.
 Approval is contingent upon review